Our Moscow life! Living in Moscow has been an experience we will never forget!

 After the “lost time”, it was time for the honeymoon days of our Moscow life.
 Moscow had so much to offer, so much to be explored and after a year when Fredrik decided to take a sabbatical leave and move to Moscow, everything was perfect.

-We were a small group of expats enjoying everything from the fairytale buildings around the red square to sky scrapers in Moscow city.
+We were a small group of expats enjoying everything from the fairytale buildings around the red square to skyscrapers in Moscow city.
 We found our favorite hipster and arty areas, biked and skated in Gorky Park, tried out new restaurants and bars every week.
-Well, you can read all about our Moscow Life in all my Moscow Posts.
+Well, you can read all about how it was living in Moscow in all my Moscow Posts.

-For me, the move to Moscow was also the time when I started to invest a bit more into myself.
+For me, the start to my Moscow life was also the time when I started to invest a bit more into myself.
 My 10 years in Stockholm had been crazy with 120% both professionally and personally.
 The move was a perfect starting point of a change, of a new lifestyle.

 Abroad it is easier to start from scratch and make sure to avoid your previous mistakes.
-“Me time” got a place in my busy calendar.
+When I started living in Moscow, “me time” got a place in my busy calendar.
 I started to read, do yoga and go to the gym more regularly.
 Once you free up some space in your calendar and your mind, new thoughts and ideas start to pop up.
 Doing less and giving yourself more time to relax can sometimes be the best boost of your creativity.

-However, in my case my calendar is now again over loaded with my new hobby, travel blogging, occupying more time than I have.
-It is time to free up some time again!
+However, in my case, my calendar is now again overloaded with my new hobby, travel blogging, occupying more time than I have.
+It is time to free up some time again after living in Moscow!

 After three months of traveling in South America, our Moscow life continued with new positions for both Fredrik and I. However, after three years I began to feel a bit lonely.
 My private life felt a bit empty, not rich and stimulating enough.

-Expat life is full of new people and acquaintances but also lots of goodbyes and so was also the living in Moscow.
-After two years, some of my closest friends left Moscow.
-The group of friends became smaller and all of a sudden we had too much me and us time in our Moscow living bubble.
+Expat life is full of new people and acquaintances but also lots of goodbyes and so was also living in Moscow.
+After two years, some of my closest friends left.
+The group of friends became smaller and all of a sudden we had too much me and us time in our bubble.

-Three years also turned out to be a limit for my relationships at home.
+Three years also turned out to be a limit to my relationships at home.
 Less of my friends called on a regular basis, life continued for everyone in Sweden and I felt I missed out on more and more things.
 When traveling to Sweden for work, Stockholm did not feel like home anymore.
-Was I about to loose my routes?
+Was I about to lose my routes while living in Moscow?
 May sound a bit dramatic but it was a feeling that was coming back over and over again.

 Time to Move On!

-Living in Moscow has been a life changing experience.
-It gives you the opportunity to truly experience the nuances, soul and culture of that country.
+Living in Moscow has been a life-changing experience.
+It gives you the opportunity to truly experience the nuances, soul, and culture of that country.
 Our Moscow life years have been an amazing journey both professionally and privately and if you ask me if I would have done it knowing what I know now, the answer would be a big YES.
-The Moscow years have shaped me in so many ways, let me develop in areas I could not even imaged before.
+The Moscow years have shaped me in so many ways, let me develop in areas I could not even imagine before.

 By the end of this year, it is time to move back home.
-To go back to our roots, quite literally.
+To go back to our roots, quite literally, after our sizzling Moscow life.
 The move will not take us to Stockholm but to our small home town, Kalmar.
 A town with approximately 60 000 inhabitants.
 A huge change!
-Something that everyone keep reminding us about.
+Something that everyone keeps reminding us about.
 Well, we will at least try and see how it feels.
-In the end no one knows where life will take us!
+In the end, no one knows where life will take us!